julelang/manual/src/common-concepts/structures/reserved-methods.md

 - Method should not be `unsafe` and static
 - Return type should be `str`
-- Method should only have immutable non-reference `self` parameter
+- Method should only have immutable reference pointer `self` parameter
 - Method should do not have generics

 ### Example